zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullsmall.rst

-.. _scenario-a:
+.. _scenario-fullsmall:

 =====================
- Scenario A: 5 Nodes
+ Scenario Full Small
 =====================

-This scenario (depicted in :numref:`fig-5-nodes`) involves the presence of a single tenant and does not use the backup functionality.
-The scenario can be deployed either using an :ref:`scenarioa-playbook` or :ref:`manually <scenarioa-manual>`, Node by Node. in both cases, make sure you :ref:`configure the internal network <scenarioa-manual>`.
+This scenario involves the presence of a single tenant and does not use the backup functionality.
+The scenario can be deployed either using an :ref:`scenarioa-playbook` or :ref:`manually
+<scenarioa-manual>`, Node by Node. in both cases, make sure you
+:ref:`configure the internal network <scenarioa-manual>`.

 .. _scenarioa-playbook:

 Ansible Playbook
 ================

-This 5 Nodes scenario can be installed using Ansible\
-:far:`registered` [#f1]_: you need to setup a workstation to run Ansible playbooks (please refer to section :ref:`install-with-ansible` and following for directions on setting up the workstation), then download the Ansible inventory (see below this paragraph), replace the FQDN and values present in the file according to your planned
-|product| infrastructure (please refer to Section
+This 5 Nodes scenario can be installed using Ansible: you need to setup a workstation to run Ansible playbooks (please refer to section :ref:`install-with-ansible` and following for directions on setting up the workstation), then download the Ansible inventory (see below this paragraph), replace the FQDN and values present in the file according to your planned |product| infrastructure (please refer to Section :ref:`ansible-inventory`).
-:ref:`ansible-inventory`).
 Once edited the inventory, you can :ref:`ansible-run`.